 Close contact is defined as being within 6 feet of a person with COVID-19 for at least 15 minutes or having exposure to the person’s respiratory secretions (for example, coughed or sneezed on; shared a drinking glass or utensils; kissing) while they were contagious.
 A person with COVID-19 is considered to be contagious starting from 2 days before they became sick, or 2 days before they tested positive if they never had symptoms.
 Contacts of COVID-19 must quarantine, which means stay at home to limit community exposure to illness and to see if symptoms develop.
 For details see FAQ Section Isolation / Quarantine / Movement Restrictions / Public Health Monitoring.

-If you had or continue to have close contact with a contact you must take preventative actions, by washing your hands, covering your coughs and sneezes, and cleaning surfaces frequently.
+If you had or continue to have close contact with a contact you must take preventative actions, by washing your hands with soap and water, covering your coughs and sneezes, and cleaning surfaces frequently.
 You must be alert for symptoms of COVID-19.

 To be considered exposed to COVID-19, you have to have had close contact with someone with COVID-19.
 Close contact includes:

 - Living with a person who has COVID-19

 - Providing care for a person who has COVID-19

 - Being within 6 feet of a person with COVID-19 for 15 minutes or more, or

 - Having exposure to respiratory secretions from a person with COVID-19 (e.g., being coughed or sneezed on, sharing a drinking glass or utensils, kissing)